kiali/openshift-servicemesh-plugin/docs/users-guide.md

 # Istio Config

-The _Istio Config_ page provides a list of all Istio configuration files in your mesh with a column that provides a quick way to know if the configuration for each resource is valid or not.
+The _Istio Config_ page provides a list of all Istio configuration files in your mesh with a column that provides a quick way to know if the configuration for each resource is valid.

 ![Istio Config](22-istioconfig.png)